Posts

 Trumped

-Donald Trump, the 45th President of the United States of America, has just become its 47th.
-In order to win the election Trump had to gain 270 votes from the Electoral College, he got 279.
-More than this, the Republican Party now has a majority in the Senate and the House of Representatives looks set to go the same way.
-This represents a hat trick for Trump (or perhaps that's a red MAGA baseball cap) and when he finally takes office in January he will hold all the levers of power.
+Donald Trump, the 45th President of the United States of America, just became its 47th.
+In order to win the election Trump had to gain 270 votes from the Electoral College; he got 279.
+He also won the popular vote decisively.
+More than this, the Republican Party now commands a majority in the Senate, and the House of Representatives looks set to go the same way.
+This will represent a hat trick for Trump (or perhaps that's a red MAGA baseball cap) and when he finally takes office in January he will hold all the levers of power.
 He has regained control not by a narrow and contested margin but emphatically.
-Many people will find this deeply disturbing, both within the US and internationally, but I don't feel as panicked as I thought I would.
+Many people will find this deeply disturbing, both within the US itself and internationally, but I don't feel as panicked as I thought I would.
 While I find Trump an utterly loathsome man and deprecate his return to the White House, the American electors have made their democratic decision and I'm obliged to defer to that.
-It's their choice to make but this is not merely an internal matter, the rest of the world has to liv
+It's their choice to make but this is not merel

 Lèse-majesté and less majesty